 The condition varies from person to person.
 Some people only get a few small, white patches, but others get bigger white patches that join up across large areas of their skin.

 There's no way of predicting how much skin will be affected.
 The white patches are usually permanent.

 - segmental vitiligo

 In rare cases, it's possible for vitiligo to affect your whole body.
-This is known as universal or complete vitiligo.
+This is known as universal vitiligo.

 In non-segmental vitiligo (also called bilateral or generalised vitiligo), the symptoms often appear on both sides of your body as symmetrical white patches.

 - skin around body openings, such as the eyes

 Non-segmental vitiligo is the most common type of vitiligo, affecting around 9 in 10 people with the condition.